-Krypton is a chemical element, inert gas, or noble gas of Group 18 of the periodic table with symbol Kr and atomic number 36.
+Krypton is a chemical element, inert gas, or noble gas of Group 18 of the periodic table with the symbol Kr and atomic number 36.
 It occurs in trace amounts in the earth’s environment and is used with other rare gases in fluorescent lamps.
 Krypton is a colorless, odorless, tasteless, monoatomic gas that forms a few numbers of chemical compounds with fluorine.
 Due to filled valence orbital, the oxidation number or state is zero but with fluorine, krypton shows a +2 oxidation state also.
 It is placed in the p-block of the periodic table with group members helium, neon, argon, xenon, and radon.

 Discovery of krypton

-Krypton was discovered in 1898 by the British chemist’s Sir William Ramsay and Morris W. Travers and the name of the gas derived from the Greek latter kryptos meaning hidden.
+Krypton was discovered in 1898 by the British chemists Sir William Ramsay and Morris W. Travers and the name of the gas derived from the Greek latter kryptos meaning hidden.
 The electromagnetic spectrum analysis of Krypton is characterized by several sharp emissions of green and yellow lines in the spectrum.
-In solid-state, it forms a face-centered cubic crystal lattice, and the cubic close-packed structure being the most space-economizing.
+In solid-state, it forms a face-centered cubic crystal lattice, and the cubic close-packed structure is the most space-economizing.